Brand Name

 SOTYKTU (deucravacitinib)

-2DOSAGE FORMS AND STRENGTHS
+1DOSAGE FORMS AND STRENGTHS

 SOTYKTU is contraindicated in patients with a history of hypersensitivity reaction to deucravacitinib or to any of the excipients in SOTYKTU

-4ADVERSE REACTIONS
+3ADVERSE REACTIONS

 The following adverse reactions are discussed in greater detail in other sections of labeling:

-• Infections
+- Infections

-• Malignancy including lymphomas
+- Malignancy including Lymphomas

-• Laboratory Abnormalities
+- Laboratory Abnormalities

-4.1Clinical Trials Experience
+3.1Clinical Trials Experience

 Because clinical trials are conducted under widely varying conditions, adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in practice.

-In trials PSO-1 and PSO-2, 1,681 subjects were randomized to receive SOTYKTU 6 mg (840 subjects), placebo (419 subjects), or apremilast 30 mg twice daily (422 subjects).
+In Trials PSO-1 and PSO-2, 1,681 subjects were randomized to receive SOTYKTU 6 mg once daily (840 subjects), placebo (419 subjects), or apremilast 30 mg twice daily (422 subjects).
 All subjects randomized to placebo switched to SOTYKTU at Week 16.
 All other subjects remained in their original treatment group until Week 24, at which point subjects could have continued on the same treatment or be switched to SOTYKTU or placebo.
 The mean age of subjects was 47 years.
 The majority of subjects were White (87%) and male (67%).

 Table 1 summarizes the adverse reactions that occurred in at least 1% of subjects in the SOTYKTU group and at a higher rate than the placebo group during the 16-week controlled period.